Hungary: Auditor suspends state funding of opposition party

 The audit office is headed by a former lawmaker from Prime Minister Viktor Orban’s party, Laszlo Domokos.

-In the past few years, the audit office has doled out considerable fines against several opposition parties or temporarily suspending their state funding, also because of alleged financial irregularities.
+In the past few years, the audit office has doled out considerable fines against several opposition parties or temporarily suspended their state funding, also because of alleged financial irregularities.

 The opposition says the office is politically biased and is carrying out Orban’s political will.